ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-9-1.md

-Chapter 7: Techniques for Sustaining Strategic Thinking and Critical Thinking Efforts
+Techniques for Sustaining Strategic Thinking and Critical Thinking Efforts
 =====================================================================================

 Sustaining strategic thinking and critical thinking efforts is essential for long-term success in planning and executing goals.
 In this chapter, we will explore various techniques that can help individuals maintain and enhance their strategic thinking and critical thinking skills over time.